What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 Cucumbers

 Cucumbers may be ready in July, especially in a greenhouse, polytunnel, or sheltered spot.
-Outdoor cucumbers can be slower, particularly in cooler gardens or exposed allotments.
+Outdoor cucumbers are often slower on cooler or exposed plots.

-Keep watering steady.
-Cucumbers hate the stop-start routine of drying out and then being soaked.
+July tip: Keep watering steady.
+Cucumbers dislike drying out and then being soaked.

 Early Potatoes and Second Early Potatoes